 We recognize that school meals must look and taste good if children are going to eat them.
 To address this need, we have developed and distributed a wide range of materials designed to provide local meal planners with recipes and other tools to help them prepare appealing school meals.
-To learn more about these materials, click here.
-To learn about education materials designed for children and their families, click here.
+To learn more about these materials, visit the Healthy Meals Resource System.
+To learn about education materials designed for children and their families, visit Team Nutrition's Resource Library.

 We are also actively working with our state partners to provide training and technical assistance to local schools.
 Ultimately, however, this issue is most effectively addressed at the local level through the efforts of concerned parents.
 We actively encourage parents to become involved in their children’s school meals and to bring concerns and suggestions to the attention of local officials.
 Following is a checklist of ten steps that parents should take to ensure that school meals are healthy, nutritious and appealing.

 - Eat breakfast or lunch at school with your children.
 See what the meals are like.
 Notice the atmosphere.
 If you don’t like what you see, do something.

 - Make your opinions heard.
 Talk to other parents.
 Work with your PTA and school board to support healthy school meals.

 - Go to the principal.
 Discuss the importance of good nutrition and physical activity.
 Suggest programs.
 Ask for cooperation.
 Most importantly, follow through.